 These amounts will take place on the company’s balance sheet as “retained earnings” in the shareholders’ equity statement Equity StatementShareholder’s equity is the residual interest of the shareholders in the company and is calculated as the difference between Assets and Liabilities.
 The Shareholders' Equity Statement on the balance sheet details the change in the value of shareholder's equity from the beginning to the end of an accounting period..

 Here’s a snapshot.

 |23,500 + 24000 = 47,500

 |Total Stockholders’ Equity

 These retained earningsRetained EarningsRetained Earnings are defined as the cumulative earnings earned by the company till the date after adjusting for the distribution of the dividend or the other distributions to the investors of the company.
 It is shown as the part of owner’s equity in the liability side of the balance sheet of the company. can be used as “undistributed profits” to reinvest in the business.
 Or these can be distributed as dividends to shareholders or can be issued as bonus shares.

 - Secondly, it can be distributed if required by shareholders.

-- Thirdly, it can be received in real monetary value and also can be existent in the books of accounts.
+- Thirdly, it can be received in real monetary valueMonetary ValueMonetary value refers to the value of a product or service measured in terms of money. and can exist in the books of accounts.

 - Fourthly, it can also be used to replace old assets (which are the immediate needs of the business) or to pay off an urgent liability.
 Since revenue reserve is not kept for the long term, it always serves the purpose in the short or mid-term contingencies.